 Sparky Gonzales is in his 15th year as equipment manager, but his history with the Nuggets goes back much further than that.
 Gonzales is in his 37th year of service with the Nuggets, having served in a variety of capacities.

 In 1977, Gonzales joined the Nuggets performing part-time locker room and bench security.
 He served as equipment manager from 1989-91.
 From 1992 until his hire in 2001, Gonzales assisted the Nuggets media relations department as a jack-of-all-trades on game nights.
 As equipment manager, Gonzales orders and maintains all of the team’s equipment at home and on the road.

 Gonzales, a Denver native, and his wife Tammy were married in 1998.
 He enjoys fishing, camping and golfing in his spare time.

-In her current role as Executive Director of Basketball Administration, Lisa handles day-to-day operations of the office, coordinates team travel and works with the other Kroenke Sports departments in scheduling and maintaining the player appearance program.
+In her current role as Vice President of Basketball Administration, Lisa handles day-to-day operations of the office, coordinates team travel and works with the other Kroenke Sports departments in scheduling and maintaining the player appearance program.

 In her spare time, Lisa has fun spending time with her husband Jim, traveling, enjoying the outdoors, music, art and flower gardening.
 The Johnsons reside in Centennial with Gracie the cat.